Last updated: 2023-09-16

 - Horne Technologies has several kinds of prototyping beam.
 Affiliated with Stelltron?

-- 3D Printing Store in Centurion has multiple types of v-slot profiles
+- 3D Printing Store has multiple types of v-slot profiles.
+See 3D printing section.

 - Modular Assembly SA has some good pricing and nice online shop